top of page

 Music and Drama Education Awards 2026 Finalist logo

-I found the whole trip so eye-opening and so so much fun.
-It was such a lovely environment and the happiness there was infectious.
+I found the whole project so eye-opening and so so much fun.
+[Oakfield] was such a lovely environment and the happiness there was infectious.
 GLOP has allowed me the experiences and learning to decide that teaching music in SEND schools is definitely something I want to do in the future

 Lilian, participant